 Give yourself a head-start by reading our guide (and trying not to laugh at the phrase ‘cockpit drill’).
-Making sure you have a solid understanding of the cockpit drill before your first driving lesson is a good way to make sure that you get to spend as much time as possible driving, rather than learning about mirror adjustments and how to position your seat.
+Making sure you have a solid understanding of the cockpit drill before you start driving lessons is a good way to make sure that you get to spend as much time as possible driving, rather than learning about mirror adjustments and how to position your seat.

 Cockpit drill step 1 – Remember ‘DSSSM’